JUNE 2025

 A mum of an autistic daughter is due to complete the 288 mile run to raise funds for an assistance dog.
 The assistance dog would help give her daughter more independence and support her in achieving her dream - to graduate university.

-Hannah Wards’ daughter Bryher described her mum as “a bit of a nutter” for undertaking the challenge but added that a support dog would be “life-changing”.
+Hannah Ward’s daughter Bryher described her mum as “a bit of a nutter” for undertaking the challenge but added that a support dog would be “life-changing”.

-2025 DfE report on special educational needs now available
+Academic year 2024/25 DfE report on special educational needs now available

 1.8 million pupils are now reported to have a special educational need – an increase of 93,700 since 2024.
 The percentage of pupils with an EHC plan has increased to 5.3%, from 4.8% in 2024.
 The data collected does not cover home educated children or those in post-16 provision.